anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fortune favors the brave.
+Quote: I want you to be everything that's you, deep at the center of your being.

-By: Virgil
+By: Confucius